 The Company utilises an invoice finance facility provided by Bank of Melbourne (BOM) for Australian based customers.
 The invoice facility has a limit of \$1.0m and is dependent on the volume and type of invoices presented on an on-going basis in order to fully utilise the facility limit.
+The Company also has a working capital facility with BOM for funding the manufacture of the MEG system, the repayment of which is future receipts from the customer.
 The Company has transactional banking facilities and credit cards with Bank of Melbourne.
-The Group also has in place a USD500k invoice financing facility with BIBBY USA.
+The Group also has in place a USD0.5m invoice financing facility with BIBBY USA.
 The invoice facility has a limit of USD0.5m and is dependent on the volume and type of invoices presented on an on-going basis in order to fully utilise the facility limit.
-The Group also has a EUR350k unsecured overdraft facility with Sparkasse Bank in Germany.
+The Group also has a EUR0.35m unsecured overdraft facility with Sparkasse Bank in Germany.